 - Supported academic expert's analysis regarding public interest and commercial success in a patent infringement matter before the International Trade Commission related to the importation of certain surgical products.

 - Provided consulting support to counsel representing Humana in connection with its proposed merger with Aetna by analyzing competition on the Affordable Care Act exchanges and the extent to which Medicare Accountable Care Organizations compete with Medicare Advantage plans in providing managed care to seniors.

 - Supported Dr. Richard Manning in analyzing the economics of compensated blood plasma donation, given the current supply and demand of plasma and plasma-derived medical products.

 - In Legg v.
 Lab.
 Corp. of Am.
-Holdings, served as lead manager supporting expert analyses of Dr. Christopher Stomberg on behalf of a large clinical laboratory testing provider alleged to have violated the Fair and Accurate Credit Transactions Act (FACTA).
+Holdings, served as lead manager supporting analyses of the expert on behalf of a large clinical laboratory testing provider alleged to have violated the Fair and Accurate Credit Transactions Act (FACTA).
 Evaluated how data documenting the allegedly at-issue transactions informed the ascertainability of plaintiff’s proposed class and the determination of whether individual issues predominate over common issues.